 Try it!
 Your guests will be so impressed, saying to each other “whoa, check out that zest!”
 Ok, maybe not, but it does accentuate that THIS sauce did NOT come from a can…

 Keep in mind, this can be made a day ahead of time reducing your holiday hustle or bustle (or both).
 Whatever you do, be sure to save/freeze the leftovers.
-Cranberry sauce is useful in lots of different recipes; some might even appear here in the next few weeks! 😀
+Cranberry sauce is useful in lots of different recipes; try making a Cranberry Sauce Cocktail or Cranberry Sauce bars! 😀

 We’re turning up the tart!
 And you can still claim bragging rights to homemade sauce.